 - b.
-As a subcontractor under Interagency Agreement #218003 between the Children's Advocacy Center of Illinois and Champaign County (Implementing Agency) on behalf of the Champaign County Children's Advocacy Center, the terms and conditions of Interagency Agreement #218003 shall apply to and bind the Crisis Intervention Counselor as fully and completely as the Implementing Agency is bound and obligated. - c.
-With the exception of changes to the CAC Protocol, all amendments or modifications to this Contract shall be in writing and signed by the Crisis Intervention Counselor, or a duly appointed representative, and the Executive Director.
-The Crisis Intervention Counselor shall not change, modify, alter, amend, or delete any part of the services she has agreed to provide or change, alter, or extend the time constraints for the provision of services unless she shall have first obtained the written consent for such change, modification, revision, alteration, amendment, deletion, or extension from the Executive Director and the CACI. - d.
+As a subcontractor under the FY2025 Grants Contracts between Children's Advocacy Centers of Illinois Victims of Crimes Act grant, United Way Child Well-Being Grant, Champaign County Mental Health Board Grant and Champaign County on behalf of the Champaign County Children's Advocacy Center, the terms and conditions of the FY2025 grant contracts shall apply to and bind the Crisis Intervention Counselors as fully and completely as the Implementing Agency is bound and obligated. - c.
+With the exception of changes to the CAC Protocol, all amendments or modifications to this Contract shall be in writing and signed by the Crisis Intervention Counseling Entity, or a duly appointed representative, and the Executive Director.
+The Crisis Intervention Counseling Entity shall not change, modify, alter, amend, or delete any part of the services she has agreed to provide or change, alter, or extend the time constraints for the provision of services unless she shall have first obtained the written consent for such change, modification, revision, alteration, amendment, deletion, or extension from the Executive Director and the CACI. - d.
 To the extent the CAC Protocol, as it currently exists, or is hereafter amended, is inconsistent with this writing, the CAC Protocol shall prevail.

-COMPLIANCE WITH VARIOUS LEGAL STANDARDS.
+5. COMPLIANCE WITH VARIOUS LEGAL STANDARDS.

 a.
-The Crisis Intervention Counselor agrees to comply with all applicable laws, regulations, and guidelines of the State of Illinois, the Federal Government and the ICJIA including those set forth in Interagency Agreement #218003 between the Children's Advocacy Center of Illinois and Champaign County on behalf of the Champaign County Children's Advocacy Center.
+The Crisis Intervention Counselor agrees to comply with all applicable laws, regulations, and guidelines of the State of Illinois, the Federal Government including those set forth in the FY2024 grant contracts outlined in 4c.